Dog Shows In a Nutshell

 A dog or bitch who goes Best of Winners has the chance to get more points than earned as the Winners Dog or Bitch.
 Best of Winners takes the greater of: (a) the points he or she has won by defeating his or her

 own sex; or (b) the points the other sex class winner took that day.
 For example, if 5 dogs and 9 bitches compete, Winners Dog takes 2 points and Winners Bitch B takes 3 point major.
-If the dog wins Best of Winners, he would also take a 3 point major like the bitch.
+If the dog wins Best of Winners, he would also take a 3 point major like the bitch.,

 If Winners Dog or Winners Bitch takes Best of Breed (add all specials to # of dogs competing) or Best of Opposite Sex to Best of Breed (add all same sex specials to # of dogs competing), additional points may also be earned.
-Refer to the AKC pamphlets handed out in your packet for a detailed discussion of point calculation.

 After you earn a championship title, you now have the option to pursue a further title known as a "Grand Championship" title.
 Refer to the AKC site at www.akc.org to learn the rules and point schedule.

 Judging for vizslas starts with all the CLASS DOGS (these are the male non-champions).
 Each class of class dogs goes in separately and competes.
-The most common classes include Puppy Dogs, 12 to 18 Dogs, Bred-By Dogs and Open Dogs.
+The most common classes include Puppy Dogs, 12 to 18 Dogs, American Bred-Dogs, Amateur Owner Handled Dogs, Bred-By Dogs and Open Dogs.
 In each class, the judge awards up to four placements.
 The winner of each class (1st place) then returns to compete for WINNERS DOG (the only dog to win points that day).
 After Winners Dog is selected, the dog who was 2nd place in the class in which Winners Dog initially was entered returns to the ring and he and the other class first place winners compete for RESERVE WINNERS DOG (1st runner up).

 NEXT, the judge follows the same procedure for the CLASS BITCHES (the female non-champions) until WINNERS BITCH and RESERVE WINNERS BITCH have been selected.

 Then, all the "specials" (champion males and champion females) compete for BEST OF BREED and BEST OF OPPOSITE SEX TO BEST OF BREED.
 The Winners Dog and Winners Bitch compete along with the champions for BEST OF WINNERS and they are also in competition with the specials for BEST OF BREED and BEST OF OPPOSITE SEX TO BEST OF BREED.
+One Dog champion and One Bitch champion may also be awarded Select Dog and Select Bitch.
+And lastly, if there is an eligible exhibitor, BOBOH may be awarded.

 Ring Procedure: If possible, watch what the judge does in the breed or classes ahead of yours so you know the procedure.
 When it is time for your class to compete, the steward will call out all the armband #s.
 You go in when called and stack your dog while the judge checks all the armband #s (try and turn your armband to the judge for easy viewing when (s)he is near you)..
 The judge determines procedure; listen carefully and follow the instructions of the judge.
 Usually, the judge takes a quick look and then sends the class around together.
 Then, the first person in line hard stacks his or her dog for individual examination by the judge.
 After this exam, the judge has the dog gait some patterns.
 While this dog is gaiting patterns, the next person in line should move where the first person's dog was examined and hard stack his or her dog…and so on down the line.
 That way, when the judge first sets eyes upon your dog to commence the individual exam, you want your dog looking as perfect as possible.